vzool/docs/app/admin-guide/collections.md

 ### Note

-This is for internal use only.
+The collection's note field is for internal use only.
 It helps your administrators understand the purpose of each collection.

 ### Hidden